Skip to main content

 Why screen reader testing is important

-Screen readers are essential tools for users who rely on assistive technologies to navigate and interact with mobile applications.
-They convert text and UI elements into speech, enabling visually impaired users to navigate app interfaces, access content, and use various app functionalities.
+Screen readers are essential tools that convert text and UI elements into speech for users who rely on assistive technologies to navigate and interact with mobile applications.
 Ensuring that your app is compatible with screen readers is crucial for providing an inclusive user experience and meeting accessibility standards.

 Challenges with traditional screen reader testing

-Traditional screen reader testing methods are often inadequate for modern development practices.
-They have several limitations that can lead to accessibility issues being overlooked or skipped entirely, especially in fast-paced development cycles.
+Traditional screen reader testing methods have several limitations that can lead to accessibility issues being overlooked or skipped entirely, especially in fast-paced development cycles.

 • Manual screen reader testing limitations: